urnathan/libcody/README.md

 Messages characters are encoded in UTF8.

-Messages are a sequenc of octets ending with a NEWLINE (0xa).
+Messages are a sequence of octets ending with a NEWLINE (0xa).
 The lines consist of a sequence of words, separated by WHITESPACE (0x20 or 0x9).
 Words themselves do not contain WHITESPACE.
 Lines consisting solely of WHITESPACE (or empty) are ignored.